Generalization and Alternative Proof of Two Identities Posed by Sun: Generalization by Circulant Matrices

 By condition (iii), $MM^*=M^*M$ and $M$ is normal.
-We can thus apply the following eigenvector-eigenvalue equality to $M$.
-Now the proof of~\eqref{eqn:minor} is completed by choosing $\lambda_i(M)=0$ which exists by condition~(ii). \begin{thm} {(Eigenvector-eigenvalue identity~\cite{DentonEtal})} Let $\lambda_k(M_j)$ be the $k$th eigenvalue of the minor $M_j$ of a normal matrix $M$ by deleting the $j$-th row and column.
+We can thus apply the eigenvector-eigenvalue equality~\eqref{eqn:EigenEqual} to $M$.
+Now the proof of~\eqref{eqn:minor} is completed by choosing $\lambda_i(M)=0$ which exists by condition~(ii). \begin{thm} {(Eigenvector-eigenvalue identity~\cite{DentonEtal})} Let~$M$ be an $n\times n$ normal matrix and~$M_j$ its minor obtained by deleting the $j$-th row and column from the matrix $M$.
+Let $\lambda_i(A)$ denote the $i$-th eigenvalue of any matrix~$A$ and~$v_i=(v_{ij})_{1\le j\le n}$ a unit eigenvector of~$M$ associated to $\lambda_i(M)$.
 Then we have

 \end{thm}

 \end{proof}